nrivard/Autolayup/README.md

 # Autolayup
 *Everyone can use autolayout this close to the basket.*

 Autolayup is a framework for easy, succint, and standard use of autolayout on iOS and tvOS.
-It's primary goal is to get rid of a lot of the boilerplate of using pure, code-driven autolayout constraints. `NSLayoutAnchor` made things slightly less verbose but you still end up with a lot of code like this:
+It is available in both Swift and Objective-C. It's primary goal is to get rid of a lot of the boilerplate of using pure, code-driven autolayout constraints. `NSLayoutAnchor` made things slightly less verbose but you still end up with a lot of code like this:

 ```swift
 subview.translatesAutoresizingMaskIntoConstraints = false